CMS-TYPO3-Wordpress/gtd/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-TYPO3 Frontend User can use this Extension as Todo List for Timemanagement or Projectmanangement with the Getting Things Done Scheme introduced by David Allen.
+TYPO3 Frontend Users can use this Extension as Todo List for Timemanagement or Projectmanangement with the Getting Things Done Scheme introduced by David Allen.

 David Allen wrote the Book "Getting Things Done - The Art of Stress-free productivity".
 More info about it: http://gettingthingsdone.com/